lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 "management" is a fairly slippery term - it is often claimed to be the cause of low productivity in some countroes compared to otehrs.

+Administration shoukd be instantaneous, decisions shoukd be well informed the code is all

 The Evolving Understanding of Management and organistions
 ---------------------------------------------------------